 Most heated car seat covers cost in the ballpark of $50, sometimes less.
 Compared to the purchase of a new vehicle, buying a removable seat warmer can be a cost-effective and straightforward alternative.

 Some elderly users, if you need to drive an aging parent around, for example, can find heated car seat covers a great benefit.
 Just be careful of anyone using a pacemaker, as some seat heaters should be avoided in this case.
 In an otherwise healthy, aging individual, a heated car seat as well as lumbar support can make trips to places such as doctor’s appointments much more tolerable, especially under cold weather.

 Things to Consider in Choosing the Right Heated Cover

 Heated car seat covers are not all created equal, and some will stop working much faster than others.
 While you can never be 100 percent sure of a product before buying, check reviews from users before buying to see which models tend to have faster burnout or conversely better results than others.
 You want to make sure you get a seat warmer with at least the majority of feedback being five stars.

 Some heated seat covers will get much warmer than others.

-If you live in a warmer region and have mild winters, some seat warmers that provide lower heat can last longer and are sometimes safer.
-Contemplate how much heat you actually need, and then seek out a heated seat cover that meets your requirements but also has a lot of positive feedback.
+If you live in a warmer region and have mild winters, some seat warmers that provide lower warmth can last longer and are sometimes safer.
+Contemplate how much heat you actually need, and then seek out a heated car seat cover that meets your requirements but also has a lot of positive feedback.

 Some models of heated seat covers can also provide a vibration type of massage function.
-If you are only looking for the heat, it is probably best to avoid these types of covers, as the warmth can be less than the standard heater.
+If you are only looking for the heat, it is probably best to avoid these types of covers, as the warmth can be less than the standard seat heater.

 If you only need a little heat, but find a gentle vibration relaxing on your back muscles, this type can be ideal for some drivers, or even for a passenger who rides in your car.
 The vibration massage can help improve surface circulation in some individuals.